-3Glynn and Moss (2020) also study differences of severity during childhood, from which we abstract in our paper.
+&lt;sup>3Glynn and Moss (2020) also study differences of severity during childhood, from which we abstract in our paper.

-4Glover, Heathcote, and Krueger (2022) extends Glover et al. (2023) to analyze whether the young or the old should be vaccinated first.
+&lt;sup>4Glover, Heathcote, and Krueger (2022) extends Glover et al. (2023) to analyze whether the young or the old should be vaccinated first.
 Brotherhood et al. (2022) extend our framework to study heterogeneity on income and housing arrangements in developing countries (including slums), and spatial heterogeneity has also attracted other papers that abstract from age heterogeneity (see Bognanni et al. (2020), Fajgelbaum et al. (2021), Fernández-Villaverde and Jones (2022)).
 Akbarpour et al. (2023) uses a mechanism design perspective to study theoretically how available vaccines should ideally be allocated over time to heterogeneous agents.
 Kaplan, Moll, and Violante (2020) consider heterogeneity in terms of occupational exposure and take into account the ability to telework and self-insure and for the government to redistribute.
 They consider scenarios rather than optimal policy.

-choice, and their model is closest in structure to ours.5 They abstract from uncertainty about infection status, testing and seasons.
+about infection status, testing and seasons.
 This matters for outcomes.
-While they argue that full suppression of Covid is rather parameter-dependent, a no-Covid policy that suppresses nearly all infections comes out robustly in our setting.6 In our systematic investigation of other disease parameters and economic conditions we do find cases where suppression is no longer optimal.
+While they argue that full suppression of Covid is rather parameter-dependent, a no-Covid policy that suppresses nearly all infections comes out robustly in our setting.
+In our systematic investigation of other disease parameters and economic conditions we do find cases where suppression is no longer optimal.